Current as of August 2014 | Download print version (in PDF)

 Though no explicit rules exist, NPOs are generally forbidden to engage in political activity surrounding an election, except for trade unions and certain affiliated organizations of the Chinese Communist Party.

-The Constitution guarantees that all "Citizens of the People's Republic of China have the duty as well as the right to receive education" [The Constitution of the People's Republic of China, Art.
-46].
-Article 4 of the Constitution also guarantees, in formal terms, the equality of all national and ethnic groups in China, and prohibits any form of discrimination against minorities [The Constitution, Art.
-4].
-In practice, however, there is extensive evidence of widespread discrimination in employment and education against members of certain ethnic groups, as well as other groups such as those with disabilities and Hepatitis B and HIV/AIDS carriers.
+The Constitution of the People's Republic of China guarantees that all “Citizens of the People’s Republic of China have the duty as well as the right to receive education” (Constitution Article 46).
+Article 4 of the Constitution also guarantees, in formal terms, the equality of all national and ethnic groups in China, and prohibits any form of discrimination against minorities (Constitution Article 4).

 It is possible for a Chinese NPO to be controlled by a for-profit entity.
 For-profit organizations commonly form or join social organizations, such as guilds and chambers of commerce.
-In formal terms, members control a social organization through the members' assembly, though members' authority may not be substantial in practice.
+In formal terms, members control a social organization through the members’ assembly, though in practice members' authority may not be substantial.